Internet Explorer: Security

 Internet Explorer uses a zone-based security framework that groups sites based on certain conditions, including whether it is an Internet- or intranet-based site as well as a user-editable whitelist.
 Security restrictions are applied per zone; all the sites in a zone are subject to the restrictions.

 Internet Explorer 6 SP2 onwards uses the Attachment Execution Service of Microsoft Windows to mark executable files downloaded from the Internet as being potentially unsafe.
 Accessing files marked as such will prompt the user to make an explicit trust decision to execute the file, as executables originating from the Internet can be potentially unsafe.
 This helps in preventing the accidental installation of malware.

 Internet Explorer 7 introduced the phishing filter, which restricts access to phishing sites unless the user overrides the decision.
 With version 8, it also blocks access to sites known to host malware.
 Downloads are also checked to see if they are known to be malware-infected.

 In Windows Vista, Internet Explorer by default runs in what is called Protected Mode, where the privileges of the browser itself are severely restricted—it cannot make any system-wide changes.
 One can optionally turn this mode off, but this is not recommended.
 This also effectively restricts the privileges of any add-ons.
 As a result, even if the browser or any add-on is compromised, the damage the security breach can cause is limited.

 Patches and updates to the browser are released periodically and made available through the Windows Update service, as well as through Automatic Updates.
 Although security patches continue to be released for a range of platforms, most feature additions and security infrastructure improvements are only made available on operating systems that are in Microsoft's mainstream support phase.

-On December 16, 2008, Trend Micro recommended users switch to rival browsers until an emergency patch was released to fix a potential security risk which "could allow outside users to take control of a person's computer and steal their passwords.”
+On December 16, 2008, Trend Micro recommended users switch to rival browsers until an emergency patch was released to fix a potential security risk which "could allow outside users to take control of a person's computer and steal their passwords."
 Microsoft representatives countered this recommendation, claiming that "0.02% of internet sites" were affected by the flaw.
 A fix for the issue was released the following day with the Security Update for Internet Explorer KB960714, on Microsoft Windows Update.

 In 2010, Germany's Federal Office for Information Security, known by its German initials, BSI, advised "temporary use of alternative browsers" because of a "critical security hole" in Microsoft's software that could allow hackers to remotely plant and run malicious code on Windows PCs.

 In 2011, a report by Accuvant, funded by Google, rated the security (based on sandboxing) of Internet Explorer worse than Google Chrome but better than Mozilla Firefox.

-A 2017 browser security white paper comparing Google Chrome, Microsoft Edge, and Internet Explorer 11 by X41 D-Sec in 2017 came to similar conclusions, also based on sandboxing and support of legacy web technologies.
+A 2017 browser security white paper comparing Google Chrome, Microsoft Edge [Legacy], and Internet Explorer 11 by X41 D-Sec in 2017 came to similar conclusions, also based on sandboxing and support of legacy web technologies.